ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 including C variants allowing for non-null type checking, e.g. Microsoft SAL annotated code.

-On the other hand, Rust's *pointer types* may also lead to undefined behaviors but are more verifiable, mostly against `std/core::ptr::null()` (C's `(void*)0`) but also in some context against a known valid memory range (particularly in embedded systems or kernel-level programming).
+On the other hand, Rust *pointer types* may also lead to undefined behaviors but are more verifiable, mostly against `std/core::ptr::null()` (C's `(void*)0`) but also in some contexts against a known valid memory range (particularly in embedded systems or kernel-level programming).
 Another advantage of using Rust pointers in FFI is that any load of the pointed value is clearly marked inside an `unsafe` block or function.

 > **Recommendation {{#check FFI-NOREF | Do not use reference types but pointer types}}**
 >
-> In a secure Rust development, the Rust code should not use references types
+> In a secure Rust development, the Rust code should not use reference types
 > but pointer types.
 >
 > Exceptions include: